crespire/crespire/README.md

 I'm a full stack Ruby on Rails developer based in the GTA in Ontario, Canada.
 Nice to meet you!
 [Looking for a resume?
 Find it here!](https://crespire.dev/resume) You can also visit my [portfolio page](https://crespire.dev/).

+I also co-host [Toronto Ruby](https://toronto-ruby.com/), and we'd love to see you!

 Outside of development, I am very interested in my [&#128021; dog](https://www.instagram.com/heyojalapeno/), golf and &#127926; music.

 <!--